sepp2k/TeSSLa-mirror/docs/syntax.md

 For any type T, `Events[T]` and `Set[T]` are also types.

 For any types T1, T2, `Map[T1, T2]` is also a type.

+For any types T1 through Tn and distinct identifiers id1 through idn `${id1: T1, ..., idn: Tn}` is also a type.

 The primitive types, maps, sets and type parameters are value types (later this will be changed, so type parameters will only be value types when declared with that constraint).